 Further Reading

-As an architect, Kumiko Inui has been commended nationally and internationally.
-In 2012 she received, together with Toyo Ito, the Golden Lion for the Best Pavilion at the 13th Venice Architecture Biennale.
+Inui is an acclaimed contemporary artist whose work has been featured in exhibitions at the Berkeley Art Museum and Pacific Film Archive.
+Her architectural design in Japan has been commended nationally and internationally.
+In 2012, she, together with Japanese architect Toyo Ito, received the Golden Lion for the Best Pavilion at the 13th Venice Architecture Biennale.

 Known For